 When it comes to healthcare needs, Nevada has a lot in common with other states.
-Patients are predominantly older with one or more chronic health conditions.
-And, a large segment of the nursing workforce is at or close to retirement age.
+Patients are predominantly older with one or more chronic health conditions, and a large segment of the nursing workforce is at or close to retirement age.
 These factors help explain the state’s nursing shortage.

 What Is the Status of the Nursing Profession in Nevada?

-Presently, The National Nursing Database estimates 47,176 active RN and PN licenses in Nevada, and more nurses are needed.
-So, there are many employment opportunities available.
-The U.S. Bureau of Labor Statistics predicts the job outlook for RNs will expand by 15% for the years 2016 to 2026.
-Nurse.org projects that the demand for RNs in the state will be about 25,800, with the number of nurses expected to reach 33,900 by 2030.
+Nevada is no different.
+Presently, the National Council of State Boards of Nursing Database (NCSBN) estimates 58,371 active RN and PN licenses in Nevada, and many more nurses are needed.
+Therefore, there are many employment opportunities available.
+Healthcare hiring platform Vivian projects that the demand for RNs in the state will result in 1,950 job openings annually, with the number of nurses expected to reach 29,630 by 2030.
+According to the Nevada Health Workforce Research Center (the Center), “Nevada currently needs over four thousand additional registered nurses simply to meet the national population-to-RN average.”

 One of the factors contributing to the nurse shortage, besides a growing patient population and retirement, is a lack of nursing educators.
 That is because Nevada requires nursing faculty to have a master’s degree.
 Thus, there are not enough nurse educators because it takes them longer to prepare for an academic job.

-- Compromise the standards that Nevada has set in place for RNs to practice.
+- Compromise the standards that Nevada has set in place for RNs to practice

-- Permit nurses with sanctions or a revoked license to move to Nevada to practice.
+- Permit nurses with sanctions or a revoked license to move to Nevada to practice

-- Encourage nurses to receive licenses in a state with less stringent regulations and the lowest registration fees.
+- Encourage nurses to receive licenses in a state with less stringent regulations and the lowest registration fees

-- Shrink the job pool for nurses from Nevada.
+- Shrink the job pool for nurses from Nevada

 What Nursing Programs Award the Highest Number of BSN Degrees?

-- BSN program – 177 degrees
+- BSN program: 254 degrees

 Where Can Nurses Find Available Jobs in Nevada?

-- Hospital Corporation of America
+- MountainView Hospital

-What Are the Popular Nursing Occupations?
+What Are the Popular Nursing Occupations and Work Environments?